MathiasEskildsen/ONT-AmpSeq/config/README.md

 - `length_upper_limit`: Argument passed on to `chopper` for filtering reads.
 Appropriate values depends on amplicon length.
 This can be checked by running the helper script scripts/nanoplot.sh
 - `quality_cut_off`: Argument passed on to `chopper` for filtering reads.
 Appropriate value depends on the quality of your sequencing data.
 This can be checked by running the helper script scripts/nanoplot.sh.
 It is recommended to pick a Q-score >20, if your data permits it.
 - `max_threads`: Maximum number of threads that can be used for any rule.
-- `include_blast_output`: Default = true.
+- `include_blast_output`: Default = True.
 If true snakemake will output a final OTU-table with taxonomy infered from a blastn search against a nt blast database.
-- `include_sintax_output`: Default = true.
+- `include_sintax_output`: Default = True.
 If true snakemake will output a final OTU-table with taxonomy infered from a sintax formatted database.